una-dinosauria/Rayuela.jl/README.md

 ## Requirements

-This package is written in [Julia](https://github.com/JuliaLang/julia) 0.6.2, with some extension in C++ and CUDA.
+This package is written in [Julia](https://github.com/JuliaLang/julia) 1.0, with some extension in C++ and CUDA.
-Unfortunately, currently you need to build Julia from source to run CUDA code from Julia -- we understand that this is annoying, and it will no longer be necessary in Julia 1.0.
-So first of all, head to the [Julia](https://github.com/JuliaLang/julia) page and compile that from source.

 You also need a CUDA-ready GPU.
 We have tested this code with Titan X, Titan Xp and GTX 1080 GPUs.

 ## Installing